Nemesis 4: Death Angel

 Nemesis 4: Death Angel (also known as Nemesis 4 and Cry of Angels: Nemesis 4) is a 1996 science fiction film written and directed by Albert Pyun, who also directed the previous installments in the series.
 Sue Price reprises her role as Alex Sinclair and appears mostly nude for much of the film.
-Nemesis 4 was shot at the same time as Nemesis 3: Prey Harder, and was the most violent in the entire Nemesis series to date.
-In 2017, it was followed by Nemesis 5, directed by Dustin Ferguson.
+Nemesis 4: Death Angel was shot at the same time as Nemesis 3: Prey Harder, and was the most violent in the entire Nemesis series to date.
+A sequel to Nemesis 3: Prey Harder (1996) and it is the fourth installment in the Nemesis film series.
+In 2017, it was followed by Nemesis 5: The New Model, directed by Dustin Ferguson.

 Plot

 Following an uneasy ceasefire between humans and cyborgs, Alex Sinclair (Sue Price) makes a living in the future as a cybernetically-enhanced assassin for her boss, Bernardo (Andrew Divoff).
 However, when Alex accidentally targets the wrong man and kills the son of a major crime syndicate leader, she finds herself on the run again as every assassin in town comes to collect the bounty on her.
 Meanwhile, Alex has been seeing a woman in black watching her from a distance, leading her to believe that the Angel of Death is waiting to come for her.